CubikRuubik/token-dashboard/README.md

 ## Indexer

-The indexer (`scripts/indexer.ts`) is a separate Node.js process that subscribes to on-chain `Transfer` events for every token in the DB.
+The indexer (`scripts/indexer.ts`) is a separate Node.js process that subscribes to on-chain `Transfer` events for every ERC-20 token in the DB.
 It runs alongside the Next.js server — the API never writes transfers directly.

 - Connects to Sepolia via Alchemy WebSocket (`ALCHEMY_WS_URL`)
 - Uses `watchContractEvent` from viem to receive live events
+- Polls the DB every 30 s for newly added tokens and starts watching them automatically
 - Writes to SQLite with `upsert` on `txHash` — safe to restart, no duplicates

+ETH transfers are **not** indexed — they are fetched on demand from Alchemy via `/api/eth-transfers`.

 ## Getting started